-In vSphere 6.7, VBS is supported for Windows 10 and Server 2016 virtual machines, although versions 1607 and 1703 require patches.
-Check Microsoft documentation for ESXi host hardware compatibility.
+VBS is supported for Windows 10, Windows Server 2016, and Windows Server 2019 virtual machines, although Windows Server 2016 versions 1607 and 1703 require patches.
+Check the Microsoft documentation for ESXi host hardware compatibility.

 VBS in Windows guest OSs RS1, RS2, and RS3 requires HyperV to be enabled in the guest OS.
 See VMware vSphere Release Notes for more information.

 The following features are not supported in a virtual machine when VBS is enabled:

 - Fault tolerance